hodyroff/scs-training/clusterstacks/cluster-stacks.md

 ## 7. Quickstart Guide - OpenStack Infrastructure

+Note: There is the repository [scs-training-kaas-scripts](https://github.com/SovereignCloudStack/scs-training-kaas-scripts) with bash scripts that perform the steps in this quick start guide.
+Ideally, you have a Linux VM with some tools installed, use [00-bootstrap-vm-cs.sh](https://github.com/SovereignCloudStack/scs-training-kaas-scripts/blob/main/00-bootstrap-vm-cs.sh) to install tooling.

-- Bootstrap a management cluster with KinD
+- Bootstrap a management cluster with KinD ([01-kind-cluster.sh](https://github.com/SovereignCloudStack/scs-training-kaas-scripts/blob/main/01-kind-cluster.sh))

 ```bash
 kind create cluster
 ```

-- Transform it into a management cluster with `clusterctl`
+- Transform it into a management cluster with `clusterctl` ([02-deploy-capi.sh](https://github.com/SovereignCloudStack/scs-training-kaas-scripts/blob/main/02-deploy-capi.sh))

 ```bash
 export CLUSTER_TOPOLOGY=true